MiscellaneousStuff/PhoneLM/README.md

 - [x] Overfit model on one sample from LJSpeech
   - [x] Combine token space of text and audio codec codes
   - `LJ016-0073-synth.wav` The initial "Mr. Cope" can just about be made out
+  - Using a codebook of 2 seems to be too aggressive.
+  - `LJ003-0259-synth.wav` "And attracted attention by their".
+Codebook of 2 is possible.
+    Main issues is sequence length.

 <!--
 ## Datasets